marcelaf7/price_is_right/README.md

 # Price is Right
-An application game that plays off of the classic game show "The Price is Right" aimed at then new age of online shopping.
+An application game that plays off of the classic game show "The Price is Right" aimed at the new age of online shopping.